cloudfoundry/cli/README.md

 [cf-dev](https://lists.cloudfoundry.org/archives/list/cf-dev@lists.cloudfoundry.org/)
 mailing list, or [open a GitHub issue](https://github.com/cloudfoundry/cli/issues/new).
 You can follow our development progress on [Core CF CLI Pivotal Tracker](https://www.pivotaltracker.com/n/projects/892938).

-## Getting Started

-Download and install the cf CLI from the [Downloads Section](#downloads) for either the [v7 cf CLI](https://github.com/cloudfoundry/cli/wiki/V7-CLI-Installation-Guide) or the [v6 cf CLI](https://github.com/cloudfoundry/cli/wiki/V6-CLI-Installation-Guide).

-Once installed, you can log in and push an app.

 **Need to switch back and forth between CLI versions?**
 See the [Version Switching](#version-switching) section for instructions.